A Welcome from the Chair

 Opportunities for Everyone.
 Whether your goal is to become an independent clinician-scientist curing our nation’s gravest illnesses, a master clinician treating and comforting those who are afflicted, or the teacher and mentor training the next generation of future neurologists, we have the environment to create and personalize your professional development.
 Our diversity is a sign and source of our strength, as our Department consistently ranks at the top nationally in NIH funding and has world-class clinical programs in nearly every subspecialty.

 Mentors in all Fields for all Careers.
 Our faculty of over 140 faculty (83 with primary appointments, 20 with joint appointments in various centers, and 19 with secondary appointments from other departments in the institution) share in the vision of education and training and that our success is your success.
 Each year several of our faculty win various teaching and mentoring awards as a sign of this commitment.
 Whether they are clinical mentors in a subspecialty area of interest to you, research mentors in guiding your thinking and pathway forward, or work-life mentors when trying to strike that right balance, faculty are available and willing to help and create your individualized career plan.
-In fact, we have an established mentoring program that will be part of your training.